 You also want to ensure that your core topic has enough search volume to justify the investment into creating a topic cluster around it.
 We recommend a minimum of 400 searches per month, but you also want to make sure the search volume isn’t so high that you couldn’t realistically rank for it.

 Once you’ve selected your core topic, the next step is to explore related terms to use as subtopics.
-For “What is demand generation?”, subtopics could include “demand generation best practices,” “how to implement a demand generation strategy” and “demand generation tactics.”
-These subtopics don’t all need to include the core topic keyword either.
-“Full-funnel marketing and sales strategies” and “data-driven marketing” could also be subtopics.
+These subtopics don’t all need to include the core topic keyword, either.
+For “What is demand generation?” pillar topic, potential subtopics could include:

 HubSpot’s topic cluster tool can help you refine your subtopic keywords once you have an initial idea of what you want to use.
 As you go to add a subtopic keyword to your cluster, it’ll show you the search volume for that keyword and provide a list of related keywords you could use instead.